42core-team/monorepo/wiki/documentation/configs.md

 - The Game Config contains all gameplay-related settings: Units and their damage values, deposit gem counts, and bomb countdowns.
 - The Server Config contains settings about how the game runs, e.g. timeouts.

-> **WARNING**: The configs shown here are unlikely to be the actual configs used in your project.
-Use one of the methods below to figure out what exact config you're working with.

 # Where do I find the Config

 Once you've cloned your bot, find the configs in the configs/ folder.